-- Pick two shrimp, fold the bodies of the shrimp and secure with toothpicks.
+- Pick two shrimp, fold the bodies of the shrimp and secure with toothpicks, and set aside.
 They will be the “center-piece” on the serving plate.

-- In the wok, heat the oil on high temperature.
+- In the wok, heat the oil to a high temperature.
 First, fry the two shrimp briefly until there’s a thin golden crust.
 Scoop them out and set aside for later.

 - Fry the rest of the shrimp.
 Scoop them out.

 - With oil still in the wok, turn down the heat, and fry the shrimp for a second time.
 Scoop them out.